-Our insistence on a glorified view of happiness, regarding it as an entitlement and a destination – are these the symptoms of our deep isolation in an uncaring culture?
-Our fear in a post 9/11 world?
+Our insistence on a glorified view of happiness?
+We seem to be increasingly intent on regarding happiness as an entitlement as well as a destination.
+Are these the symptoms of our deep isolation in an uncaring culture?
+A matter of fear in a post 9/11 world?
 Were we headed in this direction anyway?
 Hasn’t envy been around since, well… forever?

 Envy, Values, Human Nature

 If envy is part of human nature, then somehow we’ve super-sized it.
 What I see, without fully understanding how or why, much less how to correct it?